 Devin Booker, Men’s Basketball

-The reigning Second Team All-NBA guard and Western Conference All-Star for the Phoenix Suns is a starter for Team USA in his second Olympics after winning a gold in Tokyo.
+The reigning Second Team All-NBA guard and Western Conference All-Star for the Phoenix Suns started for Team USA in his second Olympics, averaging 11.7 points per game en route to his second gold medal.

 Booker has played his entire career in the Valley since being drafted in 2015, and he led the Suns to the NBA Finals in 2021.